 It is complex to ascertain and demonstrate impact from learning sites, given the complexity of the environment, the intrinsic as well instrumental role that they can play, and the dynamic engagement over time.
 However, this is important, including to funders.
 All programs used end-of-cycle evaluations using participatory methods.
-One response was to develop a theory-based evaluation of the platform (e.g., for VAPAR), which allowed the different domains to be tracked to assess the contribution of the program.18 While health effects are important, the significance of building "intermediate" domains, such as trust, capacity, confidence, and systemic relationships is highlighted in these evaluations.
-These have benefits beyond the immediate period and (potentially) constitute real system strengthening.19
+One response was to develop a theory-based evaluation of the platform (e.g., for VAPAR), which allowed the different domains to be tracked to assess the contribution of the program.
+While health effects are important, the significance of building "intermediate" domains, such as trust, capacity, confidence, and systemic relationships is highlighted in these evaluations, tracked largely qualitatively through interviews and process documentation.
+These have benefits beyond the immediate period and (potentially) constitute real system strengthening.
+19